msd-code-academy/react-workshop/10-suspense-for-data-fetching/README.md

 - React tries to render `<Page>`.
 It returns `<People>` as children.

 - React tries to render `<People>`.
 It calls `peopleResource.read()`.
+That will throw a Promise, no further code in `<People>` is executed.
 None of the data is fetched yet, so this component “suspends”.
 React skips over it, and tries rendering other components in the tree.

 - There’s nothing left to try rendering.
 Because `<People>` suspended, React shows the closest `<Suspense>` fallback above it in the tree: "Loading people...".
 We’re done for now.